1st Edition

 Biography

-Russell T. McCutcheon is Department Chair and University Research Professor at the University of Alabama, USA.
+Russell T. McCutcheon is widely published in the academic study of religion, its methods, theories, and the field’s history; he is University Research Professor in the Department of Religious Studies at the University of Alabama, USA.

 "A prolific and provocative thinker on method and theory in the study of 'religion', Russell McCutcheon does not disappoint with Dialogues on Religion and Its Study.
 As though eavesdropping on a series of lively and smart conversations, the reader is taken through key frameworks in the study of religion, but in accessible and entertaining ways.
 The book lends itself well to undergraduate teaching from a number of vantage points.
 I plan to assign it."